 - Test Scope, where you specify which pages of your website are affected by this test.
 For an A/B test of pages, you can activate Global Consistency.

-How to Create the Variants to Test
+How to Add Variants to Your Test

 An A/B test of WordPress pages consists of testing different variants of a page and measuring which one works best to achieve your goals.
 For example, you can analyze on your homepage what changes in design or content generate more interest or provide more sales.